Librarians

 Confirmation-track appointments are full-time appointments and are the equivalent of tenure-track positions.
 They are normally set for a 3-year term and lead to a consideration for a confirmed appointment, typically in the third year.
 If a decision is made at that point not to grant a confirmed appointment, that decision will normally be followed by a one-year terminal appointment.

-Confirmed appointments
+Confirmed Appointments

 A confirmed appointment as a librarian is the equivalent of tenure.

 Confirmed appointments are full-time appointments except when the University and a librarian have agreed to change such an appointment from full-time to part-time.
-They cannot be terminated before retirement except in accordance with Part 5: Conditions of Appointment for Librarians, Article 9, of the Collective Agreement or for financial exigency or redundancy as per the Collective Agreement.
+They cannot be terminated before retirement except in accordance with Part 5: Conditions of Appointment for Librarians, Article 11, of the Collective Agreement or for financial exigency or redundancy as per the Collective Agreement.

 Minimum Salary Scale for General Librarians